akauppi/GroundLevel-firebase-es/README.md

   - `npm install -g firebase-tools`

 >💡 From time to time, run the `npm install -g firebase-tools` command again, to update the tools.
 Especially worth it if you run into problems.

+### Uses

+You may be curious as to our technology choices.
+There's going to be a separate Wiki section about it, but here is the short list of ingredients.

+- Vite - for buildless development flow
+- Vue 3 (beta) - for the UI framework
+- Rollup for production rollups 😉

+You don't need to be familiar with any of these technologies, in advance.
+They may also be changed during the course of the project: the technology choices in the title (ES6, Firebase and Web = SPA) are what remains.

 Developed with Firebase 8.2.0 on macOS